 In terms of providing your users with essential app information, you need to prepare the store listing.
 It is also useful for App Store Optimization, which helps to attract more potential consumers.
-What does store listing include?
+What does the store's listing include?

 A digital product description that should include an app title, a brief software description, as well as a full description.
 Using keywords is encouraged.

 Images and screenshots.
 You can publish from 2 to 8 screenshots, representing your mobile app.

 - the ratio should not be more than 2:1